Republic of Cospaia

-The Republic of Cospaia (Repubblica di Cospaia, local dialect: Republica de' Cošpäja) was a small state in northern Umbria, now in Italy, that was independent from 1440 to 1826.
+The Republic of Cospaia (Repubblica di Cospaia, local dialect: Republica de' Cošpäja) was a small microstate in northern Umbria, now in Italy, that was independent from 1440 to 1826.
 It was in what is now the hamlet (frazione) of Cospaia, in the municipality (comune) of San Giustino, in the Province of Perugia.

 History

 Cospaia unexpectedly gained independence in 1440 after Pope Eugene IV, who was embroiled in a struggle with the Council of Basel, made a sale of territory to the Republic of Florence.
 By error, a small strip of land went unmentioned in the sale treaty, and its inhabitants declared themselves independent.

 The boundary agreed between Florence and the Papal States was a stream, simply called "Rio"; but there were two such streams, about 500m apart, and each side considered the nearer "Rio" to be the relevant one.

 Thus, a terra nullius was formed, whose inhabitants declared themselves independent and no longer subject to any authority.
-In 1484, its autonomy was accepted by both Florence and the Papal States since they considered it not worth the trouble to redraw treaties in regard to an already-complicated border.
+In 1484, its independence was accepted by both Florence and the Papal States since they considered it not worth the trouble to redraw treaties in regard to an already-complicated border.

 On May 25, 1826, Cospaia was divided between Tuscany and the Papal States.
 The treaty was signed by the 14 remaining family heads of Cospaia in exchange for a silver coin and permission to grow up to half a million tobacco plants a year.